-Figure 6.9 Flip-chip bonded test detector on a silicon fan-out substrate and then wire-bonded to alumina substrate or LCC-84 package.
+Figure 6.9 Flip-chip bonded test detector is bonded onto a silicon fan-out substrate and then wire-bonded to alumina substrate or LCC-84 package.

-Figure 6.10 Spectral response of 21x21 μm2 InP/InGaAsP, InP/InGaAs and AlGaAs/GaAs QWIPs under -17 kV/cm average electric field at 80 K.
+Figure 6.10 Spectral response of $21x21 \ \mu m^2$ InP/InGaAsP, InP/InGaAs and AlGaAs/GaAs QWIPs under $-17 \ kV/cm$ average electric field at 80 K.

 Figure 6.12 shows dark current characteristics of InP/InGaAsP QWIP.
-Measured low bias BLIP temperatures of the InP/InGaAs QWIP is 77K, and that of InP/InGaAsP QWIP is 71 K. The InP/InGaAsP QWIP remains in BLIP region up to a reverse bias of 3V at 73 K. BLIP temperature of the longer wavelength InP/InGaAsP QWIP is less than the shorter wavelength InP/InGaAs QWIP which is

-BLIP at 77K.
+Measured low bias BLIP temperature of the InP/InGaAs QWIP is 77K, and that of InP/InGaAsP QWIP is 71 K. BLIP temperature of the longer wavelength InP/InGaAsP QWIP is less than the shorter wavelength InP/InGaAs QWIP which is BLIP at 77K.
 This is expected since longer wavelength photodetectors have higher thermionic emission rate from the QWs due to lower activation energy.